How This Student Doctor Built A Google-Backed Medtech Startup

 “So, I realised you should keep pivoting until you find the thing that strikes gold.
 You shouldn’t be married to your first idea, your second idea, your third idea… Success is not a matter of whether it’s the first or the second thing, it’s whether you find the thing that strikes gold.”

 The other key to Suvera’s success is collaboration.

 “I haven’t touched any codes for Suvera.
 I haven’t built any of the product.
 The most I’ve done is dodgy PowerPoint slides,” Ivan laughs.

 “A big part of going from an idea to reality is bringing people along to do it.
 You have to make people feel like they are coming on the journey with you because, to be honest, they don’t need you, you need them.
 Your idea can’t come to life without them.”

 “So how do you convince someone that doesn’t need you, but you need them?
 One, making it clear that it’s a partnership, their views will be heard.
 Two, make it clear you want their work to have an impact in the world.”

 “I learnt this from speaking and listening to other founders who are non-technical and had to convince technical people to join them.
 People want to be working on stuff that is meaningful.
 So, show them it will be.”

-Ivan believes that small start-ups have the potential to transform healthcare.
-“There’s this repeated narrative in the NHS of putting loads of money to big projects to solve big problems.
+Ivan believes that small startups have the potential to transform healthcare.
+“There’s this repeated narrative in the [National Health Service] of putting loads of money to big projects to solve big problems.
 But if you are looking for solutions from people who don’t have an understanding of the problem, you’re likely to fail.
 So, we need to take a bit of a risk and invest in those small teams that maybe don’t have this massive track record, but are very close to the problem.”